 At Trinity Fellowship Church, we practice a very personal faith, because we believe in a very personal God who loves and cares about each of us as individuals.
-He knows what we need and He wants to be involved in our lives.
 We believe God brings those who accept His Son Jesus into His spiritual family and gives them the most fulfilling life.

 God has revealed himself as the eternally self-existent “I AM,” the Creator of heaven and earth, the Redeemer of mankind.
 He is sometimes called Jehovah or Yahweh (the Hebrew word for God).
 He exists eternally and is revealed in three distinct personalities: God (the Father), Jesus (the Son), and the Holy Spirit.
 Together the three are commonly referred to as the Trinity.
 God is Creator, Sustainer, and Ruler of all things (Matthew 28:19).

 Jesus is God’s Son.
 He has always existed.
 Because of sin, mankind was doomed to die (Romans 6:23).
 Jesus came from heaven to earth to be our Savior.
 He lived a life without sin, and willingly died for us (John 3:16).
 Three days later He rose from the dead, He ascended to heaven, and He is alive today.
 Because we are unable to save ourselves from our sinful condition, salvation is altogether the work of God.
 Neither good works nor self improvement can make up for our sins.
 Salvation is the free gift of God.
 However, like any gift it must be received.
 This gift is received by faith, believing and trusting in Jesus Christ who died as our substitute that we might live.
 Through a surrendered life, repentance from sin, and faith toward God, we can experience the gift of salvation.